manatran/mixed-reality/README.md

 ## Exam

-This repository contains the work I put into the course Mixed Reality.
-It contains a simple forecast app made with X3DOM and a proof-of-concept portfolio made with A-Frame.
+This project contains the work I put into the course Mixed Reality, consisting of a simple forecast app made with X3DOM and a proof-of-concept portfolio made with A-Frame.
 It also features various 3D models I created using Blender.

 ## Technologies